DemonDrugd/MHGU-blenderImporter/README.md

 ---

 ## Acknowledgements
-* Thanks to **Handburger** for creating the **SaladSoftware** tools and writing the MHGU model and material modification tutorials.
+* Thanks to **Handburger** for creating the [SaladSoftware](https://gamebanana.com/tools/19745) tools and writing the MHGU [model](https://gamebanana.com/tuts/18644) and [texture](https://gamebanana.com/tuts/18636) modification tutorials.
 Before using this add-on, you must refer to Handburger's tutorials to unpack the MHGU model files and convert the `.tex` texture files into `.png` format.
-* Thanks to **Lukas Cone** for creating the **MT Framework tools**.
+* Thanks to **Lukas Cone** for creating the [MT Framework tools](https://lukascone.wordpress.com/2017/06/18/mt-framework-tools/).
 Most features in this add-on reference that tool.
 If you edit models using 3DS MAX instead of Blender, it is recommended to use the original MT Framework tools.
 * This add-on was completed with the full assistance of **Google Antigravity**.
 Code comments may contain Chinese.
 Thanks to Google.

 ---